jacek-kurlit/pik/README.md

 - In linux process may appear on list but you are not allowed to get information about ports it uses.
 In such situations you need to run pik with root privileges

 ## Development

+### Supported Systems

+In theory pik is using coross compliant lib that allows to run it on all major platforms.
+In pratice I'm using linux and development is performed based on this OS.
+Pik will probably work on MacOs and Windows but that must be tested by community since I don't own computers with these OS'es.
+If you are able to test it on windows or macos please create issue to let me know.

 ### Setup